First Time User? Sign Up Now

 There has been great interest in launching more unbiased, genome-wide searches for inherited variants associated with indolent versus aggressive prostate cancer.

 Associations between inherited variants and prostate cancer aggressiveness have been reported.
 A multistage, case-only GWAS led by the National Cancer Institute examined 12,518 prostate cancer cases and discovered an association between genotype and Gleason score at two polymorphisms: rs35148638 at 5q14.3 (RASA1, P = 6.49 × 10-9) and rs78943174 at 3q26.31 (NAALADL2, P = 4.18 × 10-8).
-Although the associations discovered in this trial may provide valuable insight into the biology of high-grade disease, it is unclear whether they will prove clinically useful.
+The study also found a significant association for a SNP at 19q13, which was previously reported to be the location of a genetic variant associated with aggressive disease.
+More recently, that SNP (rs11672691) at the 19q13 locus was associated with elevated transcript levels of PCAT19 and CEACAM21, genes implicated in prostate cancer growth and tumor progression.[155,156] Although the associations discovered in these studies may provide valuable insight into the biology of high-grade disease, it is unclear whether they will prove clinically useful.
 This study raises the issue of the definition of "prostate cancer aggressiveness."
 Gleason score is used as a prognostic marker but is not a perfect surrogate for prostate cancer–specific survival or overall survival.

 A few GWAS designed specifically to focus on prostate cancer subjects with documented disease-related outcomes have been launched.
 In one study—a genome-wide analysis in which two of the largest international prostate cancer genotyped cohorts were combined for analysis (24,023 prostate cancer cases, including 3,513 disease-specific deaths)—no SNP was significantly associated with prostate cancer–specific survival.
 Similarly, in a smaller study assessing prostate cancer–specific mortality (196 lethal cases, 368 long-term survivors), no variants were significantly associated with outcome.
 More recently, a GWAS was conducted across 24,023 prostate cancer patients and similarly found no significant association between genetic variants and prostate cancer survival.
 The authors of these studies concluded that any SNP associated with prostate cancer outcome must be fairly rare in the general population (minor allele frequency below 1%).